-Overall, the main effects of the full models explained a small amount of the total variation (marginal R2: 0.15 for amphibians; 0.054 for birds; 0.15 for mammals; 0.13 for reptiles), which increased when including random effects (conditional R2: 0.59 for amphibians; 0.61 for birds; 0.72 for mammals; 0.57 for reptiles).
+Overall, land use, land-use intensity and the ecological characteristics explained a small amount of the total variation in species’ occurrence probability (marginal R2: 0.15 for amphibians; 0.054 for birds; 0.15 for mammals; 0.13 for reptiles), in part because the random effects explained a substantial proportion (conditional R2: 0.59 for amphibians; 0.61 for birds; 0.72 for mammals; 0.57 for reptiles).
 The relative importance of traits explaining the most variation differed among classes, with interactions between land use and habitat breadth explaining the most variation in amphibians and birds, but interactions between land use and body mass explaining the most variation for mammals, and interactions between land use and lifespan explaining the most variation for reptiles (Figure 4a).

 Figure 4.
-Proportion of the explained variance attributable to each of the main effects for (a) the mixed-effects models looking at the effects of land use, land-use intensity, and ecological characteristics on species occurrence probability; (b) for the phylogenetic least-squares regressions investigating whether the ecological characteristics explained climate-change sensitivity; (c) for the phylogenetic least-squares regressions investigating whether the ecological characteristics explained climate-change sensitivity (after factoring out the variance explained by geographical rage area.
+Proportion of the explained variance attributable to each of the main effects for (a) the mixed-effects models fitting the effects of land use, land-use intensity, and ecological characteristics on species occurrence probability (after factoring out residual variation); (b) for the phylogenetic least-squares regressions investigating whether the ecological characteristics explained climate-change sensitivity (after factoring out residual variation); and (c) for the phylogenetic least-squares regressions investigating whether the ecological characteristics explained climate-change sensitivity (after factoring out the variance explained by geographical range area and the residual variation).
 The dashed vertical lines mark 10% explained variance.
 We individually show all the effects that explain more than 5% of the overall variation.
 Effects that individually explain less than 5% of the overall variation are grouped together as “Other effects”.

-Models diagnostics showed evidence of deviations from distributional assumptions (diagnostic plots for the full models are shown in Figures S12-15).
+Model diagnostics showed evidence of deviations from distributional assumptions (diagnostic plots for the full models are shown in Figures S12-15).
 However, when estimated from a Bayesian framework, the models’ estimates were mostly congruent (Figures S16, S17), showing that the frequentist approach we used with ‘lme4’ was robust despite the deviations from distributional assumptions.
 The phylogenetic signals in the models’ residuals were low and not significant (Pagel’s λ < 0.01 for amphibians and reptiles, p ≈ 1; λ = 0.13 for mammals, p = 0.09; λ = 0.01 for birds, p = 0.56), despite not having included phylogenetic random effects.

 Climate-change sensitivity

-The ecological characteristics were significantly associated with climate-change sensitivity in all Classes (Table 1b, Table 2, Figures 5 & 6; models’ coefficients shown in Tables S14-17).
+The ecological characteristics were significantly associated with climate-change sensitivity in all classes (Table 1b, Table 2, Figures 5 & 6; models’ coefficients shown in Tables S14-17).
 Overall, climate-change sensitivity was highest for amphibians, then reptiles, then mammals and birds.
-In all Classes, narrower geographical range area, smaller habitat breadth and being specialised on natural habitats were consistently associated with higher climate-change sensitivity.
-However, other characteristics did not have consistent associations with climate-change sensitivity across Classes; we found a mixture of non-significant associations and of effects differing in their directionality depending on the Class.
-For instance, we found opposite effects of body mass on climate-change sensitivity between mammals, amphibians and reptiles on the one hand, and birds on the other hand.
+In all classes, narrower geographical range area, smaller habitat breadth and being specialised on natural habitats were consistently associated with higher climate-change sensitivity.
+However, other characteristics did not have consistent associations with climate-change sensitivity across classes, in different cases varying in both significance and direction.
+For instance, we found opposite associations between body mass and climate-change sensitivity for mammals, amphibians and reptiles on the one hand, and birds on the other hand.

 Figure 5.
 Effects of the categorical traits on climate-change sensitivity, estimated from the PGLS models in each class.
 For artificial habitat use (a), the reference level is “artificial habitat user”; for diel activity, the reference level is “nocturnal”; for diet, the reference level for mammals and birds is “fruit/nectar eaters”, but “invertebrate eaters” for amphibians and reptiles.